PARTNERS

 ABACUS

-Ab.Acus s.r.l. is a research-driven, market-oriented Innovative SME based in Milan, Italy, and founded in 2006.
-Ab.
-Acus’ main goal is spreading and exploiting ICT and engineering-based methodologies in the field of social sciences, humanities, and medicine.
-Ab.Acus had the opportunity to investigate the impact of Digital Transformation on society in a devoted study commissioned by the European Economic and Social Committee (EESC).
-This expertise enables Ab.Acus to be responsible in the Musae project for setting up training and mentoring format for interdisciplinary collaboration, and also for turning concepts into prototypes.
+Ab.Acus s.r.l. is a research-driven, market-oriented, Innovative SME based in Milan, Italy, and founded in 2006.
+Ab.Acus’ main goal is spreading and exploiting ICT and engineering-based methodologies in the fields of social sciences, humanities, and medicine.
+With expertise in Digital Transformation, gained through a study for the European Economic and Social Committee (EESC), Ab.Acus plays a key role in the MUSAE project, leading the development of training and mentoring formats for interdisciplinary collaboration and transforming concepts into prototypes.